chordify/redis-schema/README.md

   -> m a
 ```

-Another purpose of the library is to demonstrate
+Another purpose of `Database.Redis.Schema.Lock` is to demonstrate
 how a library can be implemented on top of `Database.Redis.Schema`.

 ### Remote jobs